 With its high quality infrastructure and advanced research facilities and institutions such as the Automotive Campus, TNO Automotive, TU Eindhoven, TU Delft and TASS, the Netherlands provide an ideal environment for the development of autonomous vehicles.
-Several multinationals such as TomTom, Uber and Tesla are based in the Netherlands, making it an international centre for the automotive industry.
+Several multinationals such as TomTom, Uber and Tesla are based in the Netherlands, making it an international center for the automotive industry.

-Although vehicles are increasingly equipped with automatic features and those features are still further developing, the Dutch government aims to take the lead in those developments and prepare the regulatory landscape of the Netherlands to be ready for their implementation.
+Although vehicles are increasingly equipped with automatic features and those features are still developing, the Dutch government aims to take the lead in those developments and prepare the regulatory landscape of the Netherlands to be ready for their implementation.
 Autonomous vehicles are regarded as an opportunity to deliver a significant contribution to certain objectives regarding safety, accessibility and durability.
 Therefore, the Dutch government is currently in the process of developing the regulatory framework in accordance with the current technological developments.
-A progressive and cooperative government could strengthen the position of the Netherlands as a frontrunner with regard to autonomous vehicles.
+A progressive and cooperative government could even further strengthen the position of the Netherlands as a frontrunner with regard to autonomous vehicles.

 While the Dutch traffic law is in some areas specific to the Netherlands, the essentials are comparable to other European countries and, to some extent, non-European countries.

-(i) Different degrees of autonomous vehicles
+Different degrees of autonomous vehicles

-- Driver assistance: the driving mode-specific execution by a driver assistance system of either steering or acceleration/deceleration using information about the driving environment and with the expectation that the human driver perform all remaining aspects of the dynamic driving task.
+- Driver assistance: the driving mode-specific execution by a driver assistance system of either steering or acceleration/deceleration using information about the driving environment and with the expectation that the human driver performs all remaining aspects of the dynamic driving task.

 - Conditional automation: the driving mode-specific performance by an automated driving system of all aspects of the dynamic driving task with the expectation that the human driver will respond appropriately to a request to intervene.